mcoster/DDD-medchem-course-hub-site/pages/01.home/02.01/item.md

 hidegitrepoeditlink: false
 ---

-This video provides an introduction to why drug design might be of interestto you.
+This video provides an introduction to why drug design might be of interest to you.

 [plugin:youtube](https://www.youtube.com/watch?v=37D4YvmCIhQ)